 I Covered Media's 2000 Election Night Fiasco.
-Please, Let's Not Do That Again.
+Please, Let's Not Do That Again

 The Sun had dodged a bullet.
 Many newspapers did not.
 The U.S. Supreme Court would determine the victor more than a month later.

-"Of course, everybody in my position that night had the same nightmare in our heads, which was the headline 'Dewey Defeats Truman,'" Barbieri said.
+"Of course, everybody in my position that night had the same nightmare in our heads, which was the headline 'Dewey Defeats Truman,' " Barbieri said.

 Our final edition read: "Election too close to call with Fla. in the balance."

-In recent weeks, I've spoken to executives at all five major television news organizations and the Associated Press.
+In recent weeks, I've spoken to executives at all five major television news organizations and The Associated Press.
 All say publicly and privately that they intend to be incredibly careful with what they project in the 2020 race.
 First is less important than right.
 They are on the guard against misinformation.
 They are poised to report on the competence and the integrity of the election process.

 All of this is to the good.